 - Fines and restitution.

-How to get a casino marker
+How to Get a Casino Marker

 First you fill out a credit application, and then the pit boss or casino host checks your bank account information.
-If the casino approves the application, you will receive the marker – which can be redeemed for cash or gaming chips.

-If the deadline passes to pay back the Nevada casino marker (usually 30 days), the casino will attempt to redeem the marker at your bank.
-If the marker bounces for insufficient funds, the casino will send you a certified letter with a “notice of refusal of payment.”
+- If the marker bounces for insufficient funds, the casino will send you a certified letter with a “notice of refusal of payment.”
 This gives you 10 days to repay the debt.

-If the 10-day deadline passes, then the casino will file a complaint with the District Attorney.
+- If the 10-day deadline passes, then the casino will file a complaint with the District Attorney.
 At that point, the case is out of the casino’s hands, and any future dealings on the matter will be with the D.A. – not the casino.

-The D.A. will then mail you another certified letter giving you an additional 10 days to repay the debt plus the D.A’s processing fees (about 10% of the unpaid marker’s value).
-If that 10-day deadline passes, then an arrest warrant will be issued for you.
+- The D.A. will then mail you another certified letter giving you an additional 10 days to repay the debt plus the D.A’s processing fees (about 10% of the unpaid marker’s value).

 Once the warrant is issued, you can be apprehended at any time.
-This usually occurs during a traffic stop or at a border crossing during travel.
+This usually occurs at a traffic stop or at a border crossing during travel.
 The police can also come searching for you, typically at your home or office.

 Defaulting on a marker worth less than $1,200 is a misdemeanor in Nevada.
 The sentence includes: